Robert van Boxel

-Robert van Boxel (born 20 January 1983 in Zwanenburg) is a Dutch professional footballer who currently plays as a centre back for FC Lisse in the Dutch Derde Divisie.
+Robert van Boxel (born 20 January 1983 in Zwanenburg) is a Dutch retired footballer who played as a centre back.

 Club career

-He spent a few season in the PSV youth academy and played for ADO Den Haag, AGOVV Apeldoorn, SC Cambuur, MVV and Sparta Rotterdam, who loaned him back to Cambuur in 2013.
-He joined amateur side FC Lisse in summer 2015 from Sparta.
+He spent a few seasons in the PSV youth academy and played for ADO Den Haag, AGOVV Apeldoorn, SC Cambuur, MVV and Sparta Rotterdam, who loaned him back to Cambuur in 2013.
+He joined amateur side FC Lisse in summer 2015 from Sparta and returned to boyhood club Zwanenburg in 2018.
+After a year he became their head coach and later worked at Lisse as academy manager.

+International career

+Van Boxel played 2 games for the Netherlands national under-21 football team.

 Personal life

 While playing for Lisse, van Boxel studied entrepreneurship and worked for a mobile telephone and internet service provider.